 On October 2017, the Company issued a number of 20 bonds in the nominal value of EUR 1,000,000 each, collecting their equivalent value, respectively EUR 20,000,000 on November 2017.
-The loan maturity is 48 months from the date of Issue.
+The loan maturity is 48 months from the date of issue.
+The annual interest rate of the debenture loan is 5.25%.
 For this bond loan, the Company has set up a mortgage on the shares held in the following subsidiaries companies: One Herastrau Towers SRL, One Herastrau Plaza SRL and One Verdi Park SRL.
 The Company has repurchased in advance a number of 3 bonds during Q4 2020 and the remaining number of 17 bonds during Q1 2021 for EUR 1,000,000 each and therefore all pledges were removed

-Interest rates for bank loans are based on EURIBOR plus margins that vary from 2.75% to 3.55%.
+Interest rates for bank loans are based on EURIBOR plus margins that vary from 2% to 4%.

 Some of the Group's borrowings have, among others, loan-to-value and debt service coverage ratio covenants.
-The Group has complied with the financial covenants of its borrowing facilities during the 2020 and 2019 reporting period.
+The Group has complied with the financial covenants of its borrowing facilities during the 2021 and 2020 reporting period.

-The bank loan contracts signed during 2020 by the following subsidiaries One Verdi Park SRL, One Herastrau Towers SRL, One Mircea Eliade Properties SRL contain pledges on the real estate projects (land and construction in progress), as well as receivables from customers and bank accounts.
-In addition, in the subsidiary One Verdi Park bank loan there is a pledge on the holding company's shares in the subsidiary One North Gate SA for a number of 5,104 shares (RON 51,553).
-The carrying value as at 31 December 2020 of the land plots pledged is of RON 126,090,642 (31 December 2019: RON 25,724,100), construction under development (RON 88,334,749), investment property completed (RON 128,933,115), trade receivables (RON 13,395,996), contract assets (RON 57,398,003), current bank accounts (RON 31,532,932).
+The bank loan contracts contain pledges on the real estate developments (land and construction in progress), as well as receivables from customers and bank accounts.
+In addition, in the subsidiary One Verdi Park bank loan there is a pledge on the holding company's shares in the subsidiary One North Gate SA for a number of 5,104 shares before the issuing of new shares in One North Gate SA.